Hello and welcome to the podcast of Lotus Eaters episode 1236.

 Incredible.

-It's like, it's just shitlibs.
+It's like, you know, it's just shitlibs.

-It's just so barbarous that a Welsh choir boy goes and murders a bunch of children, and the first thing on this judge's mind is, oh, it's a strength for our society that's both diverse and inclusive.
+And the first thing on this judge's mind is, oh, it's a strength of our society that's both diverse and inclusive.

 Yeah, I mean, it's horrific.

-Like the innocent members of the public incentives for those who incite racial hatred and disharmony in our society because there's so much harmony in a society that will produce an Axel Ruder Cabana, isn't there?
+Like the innocent members of the public incentives for those who incite racial hatred and disharmony in our society because there's so much harmony in a society that will produce an Axel Ruda Cabana, isn't there?

 Like there are institutions in this country explicitly to prevent people from foreign backgrounds from just murdering people for no reason because they've been turned into ideologues for extreme views.

-But no, we've just got to pretend that no, no, if it weren't for all of these evil Twitter racists, everything would work fine.
+But no, we've just got to pretend that, no, no, if it weren't for all of these evil Twitter racists, everything would work fine.

 Exactly.